Why Apply for an Electronic Money Institution License in Cyprus

 - No debts, no liabilities – clean company

-- Active license
+- Active fintech license in Cyprus

 - Corporate documents

-- Assistance with transfer of ownership
+- Assistance with the transfer of ownership

-Head of FinTech Projects
+Head of Fintech

 Detailed Requirements for EMI licensing in Cyprus

-List of required documents
+List of Required Documents

 - CVs and Qualifications: Submission of CVs for shareholders and team members to demonstrate their expertise and suitability for the payment and electronic money industry.